Farama-Foundation/gym-docs/docs/source/content/api.md

     # ...
 }
 ```
 As a more complete example, let's say we wish to play with `CartPole-v0` using our left and right arrow keys.
-The code would be as follow:
+The code would be as follows:
 ```python
 import gym
 import pygame